educational-technology-collective/morf/docs/documentation/README.md

   R -e "install.packages('optparse', repos = c('http://cran.rstudio.com/','http://cran.us.r-project.org'), dependencies = c('Depends'))"
 ```

-This command executes the ubuntu commands to install R for ubuntu, and then installs some R packages.
+This command executes the ubuntu commands to install R for Ubuntu, and then installs some R packages used in the `mwe`.

 You may not be used to installing R packages via the command line, but this is required for building a Docker image for MORF -- you cannot install R libraries within your R scripts, for example, because the Docker image is run in a non-networked environment.
-Note that you can also install many independent libraries in a single line, but dependencies need to be installed sequentially.
+Note that you can also install many independent libraries in a single line, but any dependencies need to be installed in a separate, prior call to `install.packages()` from the packages that depend on them.

 #### (5) install MySQL and add configurations

 ```
-RUN echo "mysql-server-5.6 mysql-server/root_password password somepassword" | sudo debconf-set-selections && \
+RUN echo "mysql-server-5.7 mysql-server/root_password password root" | sudo debconf-set-selections && \
-  echo "mysql-server-5.6 mysql-server/root_password_again password somepassword" | sudo debconf-set-selections && \
+  echo "mysql-server-5.7 mysql-server/root_password_again password root" | sudo debconf-set-selections && \
-  apt-get -y install mysql-server-5.6 && \
+  apt-get -y install mysql-server-5.7 && \
-  echo "secure-file-priv = \"\"" >> /etc/mysql/conf.d/my5.6.cnf
+  echo "secure-file-priv = \"\"" >>  /etc/mysql/mysql.conf.d/mysqld.cnf
 ```
+This step installs mySQL, sets the root password, and sets the `secure-file-priv` option to allow for exporting of query results to a file (using mySQL's `INTO OUTFILE` command requires setting this option).

 The database exports in MORF are provided as mySQL dumps, and accessing them requires mySQL.
-This step installs mySQL, sets the root password, and sets the `secure-file-priv` option to allow for exporting of query results to a file (using mySQL's `INTO OUTFILE` command requires setting this option).
+Jobs that do not use data from the mySQL dumps can skip this step.

-#### (6) Add scripts
+#### (6) Add scripts and start mySQL
 ```
+# add scripts
 ADD mwe.py mwe.py
 ADD feature_extraction feature_extraction
 ADD modeling modeling